bbishdotdev/bsquared/WORKFLOW.md

 ## Overview

-Bsquared uses a **cycle-based development approach** where work is organized into 1-2 week cycles (~8 hours).
-Each cycle contains multiple 1-hour tasks, and each task follows a structured git workflow with feature branches and pull requests.
+This project uses a **cycle-based development approach** where work is organized into cycles.
+Each cycle contains multiple tasks, and each task follows a structured git workflow with feature branches and pull requests.

 ## Cycle-Based Development